annoviko/pyclustering/README.rst

 Performance
 ===========

-Each algorithm is implemented using Python and C/C++ language, if your platform is not supported then Python implementation is used, otherwise C/C++.
-Implementation can be chosen by **ccore** flag (by default it is always 'True' and it means that C/C++ is used), for example:
+Each algorithm is implemented using Python and C/C++ language, if your platform is not supported then the Python implementation is used, otherwise C/C++.
+The implementation can be chosen by **ccore** flag (by default it is always 'True' and it means that the C/C++ implementation is used), for example:

 .. code:: python